European Football Clubs: Distribution for EURO Benefits

+Governance

 The new MoU granted a greater influence for clubs in the decision-making processes at UEFA.
 In the future, clubs are guaranteed to have their voices heard and that no decision directly affecting club football will be taken without their prior consent.
-ECA representatives from the executive board are appointed in both the UEFA Executive Committee, UEFA Club Competitions Committee, UEFA Professional Football Strategy Council and the UEFA Women's Football Committee.
+EFC representatives from the executive board are appointed in both the UEFA Executive Committee, UEFA Club Competitions Committee, UEFA Professional Football Strategy Council and the UEFA Women's Football Committee.